 The airport’s public safety facility was replaced for several reasons.
 One, the existing facility was nearing 40 years old and was built at a time when passenger numbers were lower, emergency equipment was smaller, and fewer staff and equipment were needed to provide services.
 Also, through the years the facility was remodeled or retro-fitted to accommodate the growing needs of the organization, and the time came to design a new facility that would meet current and future needs as the airport continues to grow.

-FAA and North Carolina Department of Transportation (NCDOT) grant funds, as well as airport funds intended for aviation system improvements, will cover the $64 million cost.
-The airport is not funded by local taxpayers, so no local tax funds will be involved in this project.
+FAA and North Carolina Department of Transportation (NCDOT) grant funds, as well as airport funds intended for aviation system improvements, covered the $4.4 million cost.
+The airport is not funded by local taxpayers, so no local tax funds were involved in this project.

 “Safety is a top priority for the airport,” said Bleiweis, “and this new public safety facility helps us meet that prioity.
 We are pleased to commemorate this building today.”